 Even with all this insight, it’s important to consult with a doctor about your scalp condition.
-Have a medical professional confirm that you do have psoriasis before you pursue treatment.
+Have a medical professional confirm that you do have psoriasis before you pursue solution.

 Now that we’ve clarified what scalp psoriasis is, let’s clarify why it’s wreaking havoc on your mane.